-I have been struggling with ways in which to teach Margaret Atwood in the high school classroom without resulting in a slew of teenagers running wild-eyed out of the classroom, razors in hand, ready to end their lives on account of reading such depressing literature (or what my mom like to call “slit-your-wrist-books”).
+I have been struggling with ways in which to teach Margaret Atwood in the high school classroom without resulting in a slew of teenagers feeling horribly sad and hopeless on account of reading such depressing literature (or what my mom likes to call “slit-your-wrist-books”).

 Personally, I am an absolutely massive Atwood fan.
 It took awhile to come around, but once I did, I became a fan for life.